 The final task was to remove the upper and lower steering column bushes; these are shown as felt bearings in the diagram (15,16).
 My car has nylon bushes which were a replacement for the original felt bearings.
 They push into holes in the outer tube.
 I remember fitting these and then having to sand them down as the steering was binding due to the new bushes being a bit tight.

-Horn circuit – operation
+Horn circuit – activation

 The horns, or the horn relay, depending on the vehicle, are connected to the battery via the fuse terminal A4.
 The “other side” of the relay coils (or horn) circuit continues to the bottom of the steering column where it connects to the slip ring contact, and from there to the green/black wire which runs up the centre of the steering column via the spring loaded connection in the rotor.
 The circuit is completed (grounded) when the horn ring on the steering column is pressed, and the copper cup on the underside of the horn ring makes contact with a matching copper ring on the steering wheel.
 Phew!